0 2

 But if you are like me, as someone who has 12 feet tall ceilings, my dream of hanging plants is a bit harder in some of my rooms because honestly, I am not going to climb a ladder that high.
 It just ain’t happening for this scaredy-cat klutz.

-But alas, I have figured out that all it takes is buying a cool hook and you can have your plant hanging dreams realized!
+But alas, I have figured out that all it takes is buying a cool wall hook (wall hook) and you can have your plant hanging dreams realized!
 Sometimes you can find vintage ones that are very industrial with pulley hooks.
 My recommendation is you get one that sticks out a bit unless you want your plants resting against the wall.

 Other fun ideas to incorporate plants into your home decor!